Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 Tests will be applied to all the pages included in the project, these pages will be referred to as:

- 1. Book Page
+ 1. Home Page
- 2. Chapter Page
+ 2. Prints Page
- 3. Book Add Page/Chapter Add Page
+ 3. Frames Page
- 4. Book Edit Page/Chapter Edit Page
+ 4. Design Page
  5. Profile Page
- 6. Note Editor Page
+ 6. Login/Register Page
- 7. Login/Register

 **Test Case I:** Initial Page Load and display

-1.  -
+1. Home Page -
 - Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
 - Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-2.  -
+2. Prints Page -
 - Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
 - Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-3.  -
+3. Frames Page -
 - Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
 - Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

+4. Design Page -
+- Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
+- Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
+- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

+5. Profile Page -
+- Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
+- Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
+- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

+6. Login/Register Page -
+- Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
+- Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
+- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

-**Test Case II:** ""
+**Test Case II:**

-**Test Case V:** Error 404 Page
+**Test Case III:** Error 404 Page

 Error 404 Page -
 - Expected Behaviour: If a user inputs an incorrect HTML the custom 'Error 404' HTML page should be displayed, including navigation back to other pages of website.